 "I aim to stay so."

 "I know."

 "What else you know?"
-He puts his fore finger in her navel.
+He puts his forfinger in her navel.

 "That I'm way older than you."

-He looks up - away from her name to her eyes." and smiles.
-"Nobodu's older than man "Nobody's older than me."
+He look up, away from her navel to her eyes and smiles.

+"Nobody's older than me."

-Consolata laughed.
+Consolata laughs.

-"Certainly not you," he said.
+"Certainly not you," he says.
 "When's the last time?"
 "Before you were born."
-"Then you all mine."
+"Then you're all mine."
 "Oh yes."
+He kisses her lightly then leans on his elbow.
 "I've traveled.
 All over.
 I've never seen anything like you.
-How the Kisse & her lightly, then learns on his elbon.

-could anything be put together like you?
+How could anything be put together like you?
 Do you know how beautiful you are?
 Have you looked at yourself?"
 "I'm looking now."
 No figs ever appeared on those trees during all the time they met there but they were grateful for the shade of those dusty leaves and the protection of the agonized trunks.
 The blankets he brought they lay on as much as possible.
 Later each saw the nicks and bruises the dry creek caused.
 Consolata was questioned.
 She refused to answer; diverted the inquiries into a plaintive "What's going to happen to me when all this is closed?
 Nobody has said what's going to happen to me."
 "Don't be ridiculous.
 You know we'll take care of you.
 Always."
 Consolata pouted, pretending to be wild with worry and therefore unreliable.
 The more assurance she got the more she insisted upon wandering off, to "be by myself," she said.
 An urge which struck her mostly on Fridays.
 Around noon.
-When Mary Magna and Sister Roberta left on business in September Sister Mary Elisabeth and three, now, feckless students continued to pack, clean , study and maintain prayer.
-Two of the students, Clarissa and Penny, began to smile when they saw Consolata.
-They were fourteen years old; small boned girls with were knowing eyes that could go suddenly blank.
+When Mary Magna and Sister Roberta left on business in September Sister Mary Elisabeth and three, now, feckless students continued to pack, clean, study and maintain prayer.
+Two of the students, Clarissa and Penny, began to grin when they saw Consolata.
+They were fourteen years old; small boned girls with beautiful knowing eyes that could go suddenly blank.
 They lived to get out of that place, and were in fairly good spirits now that the end was coming.
 Recently they had begun to regard Consolata as a confederate rather than one of the enemy out to ruin their lives.
 And whispering to each other in a language the Sisters had forbidden them to use, they covered for her; did the egg gathering that was Consolata's responsibility.
 The weeding and washing up too.
 Sometimes they watched from the school room windows, heads touching, eyes aglow, as the woman they believed old enough to be their grandmother stood in all weather waiting for the Chevrolet truck.
 "Does anyone know?"
-Consolata ran her thumbnail around the living man's nipple. " Wouldn't be surprised," he said.
+Consolata runs her thumbnail around the living man's nipple.
+"Wouldn't be surprised," he answers.